signalfx/integrations/gateway/README.md

 You can configure the forwarder to send to alternate ingest endpoints such as another Gateway or an alternate SignalFx Deployment.
 The SignalFx Gateway sends to the `us0` realm by default.
 If you are not in this realm, you will need to explicitly set the endpoint urls above as shown below.
-To determine if you are in a different realm (YOUR_SIGNALFX_RELAM) and need to explicitly set the endpoints, check your profile page in the SignalFx web application.
+To determine if you are in a different realm (YOUR_SIGNALFX_REALM) and need to explicitly set the endpoints, check your profile page in the SignalFx web application.

 | Key | Description | Default |